kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 }
 ```

-In ZeppelinOS we use an initialize function instead of a standard constructor because this allows for the contract to be upgradeable.
-Initializable.sol is the contract we imported from the zos library earlier which makes it possible for us to have this initialize function.
+In ZeppelinOS we use an initialize function instead of a standard constructor because this allows for the contract to be upgradeable. **Initializable.sol** is the contract we imported from the zos library, which makes it possible for us to have this initialize function.

-Now that we have created our contract we can compile and add information to the zos.json file through the following command:
+Now that we have created our contract we can compile and add information to the **zos.json** file through the following command:

 `$ zos add FirstContract`